findiq-gmbh/.github/.github/ISSUE_TEMPLATE/default-bug-report-template.md

 ---
-name: Default bug report template
+name: Default Bug Report template
-about: This template should give you rough guidance what you need to add to bug report
+about: This template should give you rough guidance what you need to add to a Bug Report
 title: ''
 labels: bug
 assignees: ''